- Benefits and Risks of Hand Transplantation

 Hand transplantation is the surgical transfer of a hand from an organ donor to a person who has previously suffered an amputation.
 Hand transplantation is similar to other organ transplants such as a heart, liver, or kidney, in that the tissue comes from a deceased donor and therefore requires lifelong medications to prevent rejection.
 Hand transplantation also requires an extensive post-operative hand rehabilitation process to regain function of the transplanted limb.

 Hand transplantation evolved from hand replantation, or the surgical re-attachment of an amputated hand.
 The first successful replantation of an arm took place in 1962, which paved the way for hand and arm transplantation.
 The procedure of transplanting a hand from a deceased donor to a patient was first performed in 1964, but failed two weeks later due to the primitive anti-rejection medications used at the time.
 With the addition of modern anti-rejection medications in the 1980’s-90’s, the first long-term successful hand transplant took place in 1999 in Louisville, Kentucky.
 This patient continues to function well with his transplanted hand and has experienced only minor complications from his medications.
-Since that time until today, close to 100 hand transplants have been performed, some including the upper arm.
+Since that time until today, more than 100 hand transplants have been performed, some including the upper arm.
 Although some transplanted hands have required removal due to rejection, this is rare and usually only due to not taking the medications as instructed.
 The overall graft survival rate for hand transplants at 5 years after transplantation is around 90%, compared to the next highest graft survival rate of 75% in kidney transplants.
 The SIU Hand Transplant Program was established in 2013 under the direction of Michael Neumeister, MD.

 1. Foroohar et al. The History and Evolution of Hand Transplantation.
 Hand Clin 2011; 27:405-9.